Bizum + MONEI

 Online payment gateway

-Online payment gateways are a type of payment service provider (PSP) that helps e-commerce businesses accept payments through their online store.
-They integrate with e-commerce platforms or custom-built websites using a payments API.
+Online payment gateways are payment service providers (PSPs) that help e-commerce businesses accept payments through their online stores.
+They integrate with e-commerce platforms or custom-built websites using a payments API

-Not to be confused with a payment processor, payment gateways work with processors and other key players involved in online transactions like the card network, issuer, and acquirer.
+Not to be confused with a payment processor, payment gateways work with processors and other key players in online transactions, like the card network, issuer, and acquirer.

-Simply put, an online payment gateway is a safe and secure infrastructure that helps merchants accept payments from customers online.
+Simply put, an online payment gateway is a secure infrastructure that enables merchants to accept customer payments online.

-And depending on the payment gateway, features like managing many online payment methods from one platform, checkout page customization, emailing payment links, setting up payment routing rules (also known as payments orchestration), and more may also be available.
+Depending on the payment gateway, features like managing multiple online payment methods from one platform, checkout page customization, emailing payment links, setting up payment routing rules (also known as payments orchestration), and more may also be available.

 💡PRO TIP: Use MONEI to manage your omnichannel payment stack from a single platform.
 Reach more people, improve the payment process, and increase sales by accepting more alternative and local payment methods online and in person.